 Great for Fog Light Install

-You can see here, I used a screwdriver.
-It would have been a much better idea if I used the plastic tools as this would not have scratched up the 4Runner inner liner as much as it did.
+You can see here that I used a screwdriver.
+It would have been a much better idea if I used the plastic tools, as this would not have scratched up the 4Runner inner liner as much as it did.

-The foglight install requires you to access your fog light assembly through lifting your fender liner.
+The foglight install requires you to access your fog light assembly by lifting your fender liner.
 With the help of the plastic tools, you will likely be safe from large scuffs and scratches from an oversized flathead screwdriver.
-A few of the plastic tools have larger heads that fit into and through these tabbed sections allowing you easier access to lift the fender liner.
+A few of the plastic tools have larger heads that fit into and through these tabbed sections, allowing you easier access to lift the fender liner.

 Interior Lights